 Cathay Pacific crews are also consistent and attentive.
 They’re always there during the meals, and when you need something during the flight, they appear in just a couple of seconds after pushing the call button.

-Unfortunately the only catch is that Cathay Pacific’s first class is only available on very few routes, and it’s available on just one route to the United States.
+Unfortunately the only catch is that Cathay Pacific’s first class is only available on few routes.
 So while Cathay Pacific first class used to be easy to book with miles back in the day, that’s no longer the case.
+Cathay Pacific is expected to introduce an all-new first class on its upcoming Boeing 777Xs, and I can’t wait to learn the details.

 The seats are spacious, the amenities are excellent, and the food and drinks are very good as well.